splitbrain/dokuwiki-plugin-dw2pdf/mpdf/README.txt

 1) firstly looks if the character is available in the inbuilt Symbols or ZapfDingbats fonts;
 2) [If defined] looks in each of the the font(s) set by $this->backupSubsFont array

-NB useSubstitutionsMB is depracated (but will still work as an alias for useSubstitutions).
-NNB There is an increase in processing time when using substitutions, and even more so if a backupSubsFont is defined.
+NB There is an increase in processing time when using substitutions, and even more so if a backupSubsFont is defined.

 Controlling mPDF mode
 =====================
-The first parameter of new mPDF('') now works as follows: new mPDF('c') - forces mPDF to only use the built-in [C]ore Adobe fonts (Helvetica, Times etc)
+The first parameter of new mPDF('') works as follows: new mPDF('c') - forces mPDF to only use the built-in [c]ore Adobe fonts (Helvetica, Times etc)
-	This was previously set using $this->useOnlyCoreFonts (depracated)

 new mPDF('') - default - font subsetting behaviour is determined by the configurable variables
 	$this->maxTTFFilesize and $this->percentSubset (see below)